The Kay Schmidt Young Economist Scholarship

 Essays must be between 500 – 700 words (minimum and maximum).
 Spelling and grammar matter.
 In addition to the completed essay, each student must submit a one paragraph biography of approximately 75 words.

-The essay submission deadline is March 30, 2018.
-The selected student must be able and willing to read his/her essay at either the April 17, 2018 donor luncheon at the Denver Country Club in Denver or the April 18, 2018 donor luncheon at the Cheyenne Mountain Resort in Colorado Springs.
+The essay submission deadline is March 30, 2019.
+The selected student must be able and willing to read his/her essay at April 2019 donor luncheon at the in Denver or Colorado Springs.
 (The student will receive two additional tickets to the luncheon.
 A travel stipend will be given to any student traveling more than 50 miles.)
 The selected essay will be placed on website and could be released to local media and/or broader media.

 - This contest is open to residents of Colorado who are in their junior or senior year of schooling at the time of the submission.